dtashley/DtaPublic/projs/dtats/projs/20241218_pub_mft_gen/README.md

     * A hash character that is within a quoted string must be escaped, and the hash character escape sequence may not occur outside of a quoted string.
+  * Special tokens
+    * These characters are parsed as special tokens, and cannot appear as part of an unquoted string.
+They may, however, appear as part of a quoted string.
+      * ":"
+      * "="
+      * ","
+      * ";"
+      * "+"
+      * "*"
+      * "^"
+      * "&"
+      * "|"
+      * "{"
+      * "}"
+      * "["
+      * "]"
+    * The list of special tokens was chosen mostly to avoid characters that commonly occur in filenames.
+Note that:
+      * Any backslash characters must be escaped as described below.
+      * Hash characters cannot occur within an unquoted string unless a comment is intended.
+A quoted string must be used instead.
+      * The forward slash character ("/"), the underscore character ("_"), the hyphen character ("-"), and parenthesis are not special tokens and don't need to be escaped.
+  * Escape sequences
     * The defined escape sequences are:
-    * "\\\\", to specify a backslash that is not part of an escape sequence.
+      * "\\\\" to specify a backslash character that occurs inside or outside a quoted string.
+The backslash character is escaped in this way to provide for backwards compatibility in the event that the list of escape sequences is expanded.
+      * "\\ " to specify the space character outside of a quoted string.
+This prevents the space character from being interpreted as whitespace and allows the ...
-    * "\\#" to specify a hash character that is not part of a comment.
-Any hash character that is within a quoted string must be part of this escape sequence.  this escape sequence may not occur outside of a quoted string.
+      * ' \\" ' to specify a double quote character that
+        occurs inside a quoted string.
+This escape sequence may not occur outside of a quoted string.
-    * ' \\" '
+    * At present, there is no capability to specify other types of characters, as these don't commonly occur in filenames.
+      This capability may be added later.

 The hash character ("#") is used to delimit comments.
 When a hash character appears on a line, the rest of the line is ignored.